l11x0m7/lightnn/README.md

 ## References
 1. [Keras](https://github.com/fchollet/keras): a polular deep learning framework based on tensorflow and theano.
-2. [NumpyDL](https://github.com/oujago/NumpyDL): a simple deep learning framework with manual-grad, totally written with python and numpy.
+2. [NumpyDL](https://github.com/oujago/NumpyDL): a simple deep learning framework with manual-grad, totally written with python and numpy.([Warning] Some errors in `backward` part of this project)
 3. [paradox](https://github.com/ictxiangxin/paradox): a simple deep learning framework with symbol calculation system.
 Lightweight for learning and for fun.
 It's totally written with python and numpy.
-4. [Bingtao Han's blogs](https://zybuluo.com/hanbingtao/): easy way to go for deep learning.
+4. [Bingtao Han's blogs](https://zybuluo.com/hanbingtao/): easy way to go for deep learning([Warning] Some calculation errors in `RNN` part).